-The Canadian Bank of Commerce Building is located at 25 King St W (between Bay and Yonge Sts) in the Financial District of Toronto.
+The Canadian Bank of Commerce Building is located at 25 King St W (between Bay St and Yonge St on the south side) in the Financial District of Toronto.

-The graceful 34-storey structure was built between 1929 to 1931.
-It was designed by Toronto-based architect John Pearson (of Darling & Pearson) and New York City’s leading bank architect firm of York & Sawyer.
+The graceful “monument of finance” was built between 1929 to 1931.
+It was designed by Toronto-based architect John Pearson (of Darling & Pearson) and New York City’s leading bank architect firm York & Sawyer.
 The building was going to be worth an estimated $4 million.
-When completed, it was considered a skyscraper and was the tallest building in the British Empire at 465 ft or 142 m.
+When completed, it was considered a skyscraper and was the tallest building in the British Empire at 142 m or 465 ft.
 The landmark was said to be the “greatest addition to Toronto’s increasing, Manhattan-like skyline.“

 The Refined Exterior

 With its Romanesque Revival style detailing, the elegant structure begins with a six-storey podium at the base.
 This supports a tower that rises in tiers, allowing for natural light in the city’s core.
 The 34-storey structure is made of steel and concrete, then encased with Indiana limestone on an Ontario granite base.